Coalition of Informal Economy Association of Swaziland

-The Coalition of Informal Economy Association of Swaziland (CIEAS) was formed in 2006 by marginalized community-based organizations (CBOs) striving to earn a leaving by carrying out different income-generation projects.
+The Coalition of Informal Economy Association of Swaziland (CIEAS) was formed in 2006 by marginalized community-based organizations (CBOs) striving to earn a living by carrying out different income-generation projects.
 CIEAS has a membership of 12,600 which is dominated by a 60% number of women.
 CIEAS has established branches in all four regions of Swaziland.

 CIEAS has a democratically elected leadership.
 The organization seeks to bring together all informal traders in Swaziland.